 As a parent, you get to decide where your children should sleep.
-If a landlord tries to impose bedroom-sharing restrictions that limit your housing choices, he's violating the Fair Housing Act's ban on familial status discrimination.
+If a landlord tries to impose bedroom-sharing restrictions that limit your housing choices, they're violating the Fair Housing Act's ban on familial status discrimination.

 03 of 06

-Elevator problems can lead to serious injury or even death, and even minor problems can cause children to get scared.
+Elevator problems can lead to serious injury or death, and minor problems can cause children to get scared.
 Kids don't have the same reasoning and physical capabilities that adults have, making them more prone to accidents.

 If you have an elevator in your apartment and children either live with you or even occasionally visit, spend a moment talking to them about elevator safety.